 Keep It Clean

-- Place drip pans or cardboard under your vehicle to prevent oil from polluting our streams, until you can get your leak repaired.
+- Place a drip pan or cardboard under your vehicle to prevent oil from polluting our streams, until you can get your leak repaired.

 - Do you change the fluids in your vehicle yourself?
 Use ground cloths or drip pans beneath your vehicle.
 Collect all used oil in containers with tight fitting lids.
 Do not mix different engine fluids.